 Here are a few instances that would clarify the difference between a regular stress test and a reverse stress test.

 a.
 Stress test examples

 A typical market risk stress test would use the worst case market price shock recorded in the history of our applicable financial markets over the last ten years.
 It would apply this price shock and evaluate the size of the loss the bank would have to book on its balance sheet.
 We would quote that loss as part of our stress test report.
 If the worst possible day in the history of our markets would repeat itself, the bank’s investment book would drop 30% in value in a single day.
 The objective is to see how much damage a shock can do and that is it.

 A reverse stress test would begin with a simple assumption.
-Our entire stock of capital is wiped out on account of a market price event or a combination of such events.
-With our current book of positions, how much would the markets need to move by for such an event to happen?
+Our entire stock of capital is wiped out because of a market price event or a combination of such events.
+With our current book of positions, by how much would markets move for such an event to happen?
 What would be the probability of such a move?
 Is there anything we could do to survive such a shock when it occurs?
 Is there anything we can do now to avoid that specific version of the future?
-Such a reverse stress test could be based on actual historical data, for instance the collapse of market prices in October 1987 (Black Monday) or the melt down in financial stocks and debt markets in 2008-2009.
+A reverse stress test could be based on actual historical data.
+For instance, the collapse of market prices in October 1987 (Black Monday) or the financial stocks and debt markets meltdown of 2008-2009.

 - Credit default impact on Capital – How much would we need to write off and provide for?

 - Follow on effects – Impact of defaults and delayed payments on cash flows and liquidity?
 More importantly what would such events do to our ability to borrow money or rollover existing lines from our institutional lenders?
 On our stock of liquidity and our ability to defend that stock?

 - What would be the impact on overall profitability and ability to do business, our performance and stability ratios on an ongoing basis?

 - How would this impact treasury flow business and trade products?
 Customer flows as well as counter party and correspondent banking limits?